Visiting Teotihuacan at Sunrise Near Mexico City

-While reading online about how to visit Teotihuacan we didn’t find much information on how to go for sunrise, but we knew we didn’t want to take an overpriced tour and go with a big group!
+While reading online about how to visit Teotihuacan for sunrise we didn’t find much information on how to do it!
+So we wrote this post in an effort to help clarify the options.

-So what time does Teotihuacan open?
+What time does Teotihuacan open?
 The opening hours according to Google say 9am to 5pm.
 This is misleading because as we found out, it’s definitely possible to go earlier.
-You can actually enter as early as 7am and tickets cost 75 pesos per person ($4).
+You can actually enter as early as 7am and tickets cost 85 pesos per person ($5).

 Located just a short distance from Mexico City, lies the most impressive archaeological zone in all of Mexico.
 The Pyramids of Teotihuacan are essentially one giant unsolved mystery.
 Here are some fascinating facts that we do know…